Evaluation features of web accessibility evaluation tools

 The availability of such characteristics must be declared explicitly and presented in an adequate way to these target user groups.

 Although there is an international effort to harmonisation of legislation in regard to web accessibility, there are still minor differences in accessibility policies in different countries.
-You should clearly define in your tool which of those policy environments you support.
+The tool should specify in its documentation which policy environments are supported.
 Most of the tools are focused on the implementation of the Web Content Accessibility Guidelines 2.0 [WCAG20], because it is the most common reference for those policies worldwide.

 Accessibility evaluation teams and web developers may include people with disabilities.
 To that end, it is relevant that the tool itself can be used with different assistive technologies and it is integrated with the accessibility APIs of the running operating system.